ibm-cloud-architecture/CSMO-ICP/grafana/README.md

 This link is a compressed file of all CSMO dashboards.
 Click on this link and Download from the git repo.

+### DO NOT USE right-click Save As to save these dashboards.

 [csmodashboards.zip](https://github.com/ibm-cloud-architecture/CSMO-ICP/blob/master/grafana/csmodashboards/csmodashboards.zip)

 Unxip and import to Grafana.

  OR
- Click on each link below and copy the json into the Grafana Deployment.
+ Click on each link below and copy the json into the Grafana import json window.

 [ICP 2.1 Performance Dashboard](https://github.com/ibm-cloud-architecture/CSMO-ICP/blob/master/grafana/csmodashboards/ICP%202.1.0.1%20Performance%20IBM%20Provided%202.5-1522946498049.json)